Prepare Your Family for the New School Year.

-Students will need additional help preparing for the start of school given the coronavirus crisis.
+Students will need additional help preparing for the start of school given the ongoing pandemic and increasing restrictions due to the rise in the Delta variant.
 Please consider practicing and discussing the following behaviors and routines at home:

 - Practice putting on and taking off a mask or other acceptable face covering and wearing it for longer periods of time.
 Review AFS protocols on face coverings here.

 - Encourage your child to wash their hands frequently, for at least 20 seconds at a time and remind them to cough and sneeze into their elbows.
 Have them practice not touching their face and eyes.

 - Make sure you have a functioning thermometer and practice the morning routine of symptom checking.